Sycamore Shoals Hospital is known for its cleanliness, low infection rates, accommodating team members and physicians.

 Sycamore Shoals also offers a certified chest pain and heart failure program, certified acute stroke-ready program, geriatric psychiatric services and advanced diagnostic imaging.
 The campus, in addition to comprehensive primary care and specialist coverage, also offers an outpatient rehabilitation clinic and health and fitness center.

-In addition to the emergency department, the hospital houses a critical care/intensive care unit, laboratory, pharmacy, diagnostic imaging department, chest pain center, inpatient geriatric psych unit and a medical/surgery unit.
+In addition to the emergency department, the hospital houses a laboratory, pharmacy, diagnostic imaging department, chest pain center, inpatient geriatric psych unit and a medical/surgery unit.

 - Physician staffed, 365 days a year, 24/7

 New Leaf Senior Care offers inpatient psychiatric treatment to adults 55 and older.
 The unit accepts voluntary patients and those under TN Certificate of Need for Emergency Hospitalization provided they are medically stable and the psychiatrist finds that they can be appropriately and safely treated on the Unit.
 Services include:

 - Recreational activities

 - The geropsych unit is located on the second floor and consists of 12 beds.

 - Therapeutic drug monitoring